sletz17/sletz17/README.md

 - 👋 Hi, I’m Sletzer Mascarenhas
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in Data Analytics,Machine Learning and Front End Development.
-- 🌱 I’m currently learning HTML/CSS
+- 🌱 I’m currently enhancing my knowledge in the domain of machine learning and DeepLearning algorithms.
-- 💞️ I’m looking to collaborate on Projects
+- Looking forward to collaborate on projects related to data analytics,machine learning and deep learning.
+- Skilled in Python,R,sickit-learn,Statistics,Html/CSS,JavaScript,MYSQL,Data Visualization
-- 📫 How to reach me 9511650695
+- 📫 How to reach me : sletzermhas1702@gmail.com

 <!---
 sletz17/sletz17 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.